retailcrm/opencart-module/README.md

 **Note:** `/path/to/your/site` is just a placeholder.
 You should replace it with the actual path to your site root in the examples below.
 The module won't work if you'll use those examples without changing the path placeholder.

-Copy module files to the site root:
+Copy module files to the site root (replace `/path/to/your/site` with the actual path to your site):

 ```
 unzip master.zip